dldevinc/variations/README.md

 ### `preprocessors`
 * Type: `Iterable[ProcessorProtocol]` or `None`
 * Default: `None`
-* Description: A list of preprocessors to apply before the main processing step.
+* Description: A list of PILKit processors to apply before the main processing step.

 ### `postprocessors`
 * Type: `Iterable[ProcessorProtocol]` or `None`
 * Default: `None`
-* Description: A list of postprocessors to apply after the main processing step.
+* Description: A list of PILKit processors to apply after the main processing step.

 ### Other Parameters
 Additional parameters specific to particular image formats (e.g., `jpeg`, `webp`) can